-3.8 Travel and Living
+3.8.
+Travel and Living

-The Contractor must be able to deliver six (6) one (1) day trainer led Aboriginal Awareness Training Sessions in Regions across Canada.
+The Contractor must be able to deliver twenty (20) one (1) day trainer led Introduction to Indigenous Cultures Training Sessions in various Regions across Canada.
 The exact time and location of each required training session will be determined by the Project Authority.
 The Contractor will be given thirty (30) days written notice before the scheduled training session.

-See Annex B section 1.7 for additional information.
+See Annex B section 1.4 for additional information.

-4. Project Schedule
+4. PROJECT SCHEDULE